 The Challenge

-One of the largest manufacturers of campers worldwide, based in Indiana, USA, reached out to us to develop and construct a hot air welding machine that will produce camper awnings in high volumes.
-The seams had to be aesthetically pleasing and especially very strong to withstand the tension on the awning surface, including the fact that the produced awnings would be opened and closed an infinite number of times.
+One of the largest manufacturers in the world of RV campers, based in the U.S, commissioned the development and construction of a hot air welding machine that would produce camper awnings in high volumes.
+The seams were required to be both aesthetically pleasing and extremely durable to withstand the tension on the awning’s surface, including the fact that the produced awnings would be frequently opened-and-shut.

 The Solution

-Based on the concept of our multi-sealer SM-450-SA, we designed a multiple welding-head machine with hot air technology.
-The machine feeds the PVC-coated fabric from a heavy duty motorized unwinding station, with automatic edge correction and digital fabric tension control.
+Using the based concept of our SM-450-SA-series multi-sealer, we designed a multiple welding head machine with hot air technology.
+The machine fed the PVC-coated fabric from a heavy duty motorized unwinding station with automatic edge correction and digital fabric tension control.

-To increase the efficiency of our customer’s manufacturing process and reduce down time, we built an unwinding system to accommodate two jumbo rolls, so that when the first roll finishes, the operator can immediately insert the second roll and continue the welding cycles.
-While the second roll is being processed, the first roll can then be substituted.
+To optimize the customer’s manufacturing process and reduce downtimes, we built an unwinding system with the ability to accommodate two jumbo rolls.
+This way, when the first roll finishes, the operator can immediately insert the second roll and seamlessly continue the welding cycles.
+While the second roll is being processed, the first roll could then be substituted.

 We installed two high-power welding heads on the left and right side of the tool bridge to fold the fabric into a pocket and insert the core that is used to attach the fabric to the awning structure.
-As the machine works at very high speeds (up to 15 m/m), we integrated an accumulator before the cross-cutting station so that the machine does not have to stop or slow down but can continue the welding process during the cut.
+As the machine works at exceptionally high speeds (up to 15 m/m), we integrated an accumulator before the cross-cutting station so that the machine does not have to slow down or come to a full stop, instead continuing the welding process during the cut.

-Additionally, we designed the cutting tool to cut in both directions (left to right and right to left) to avoid it from having to make a back-and-forth motion that would add a few seconds to the cycle time.
+In addition, we designed the cutting tool so that it could cut in both directions (left to right and right to left) in order to avoid from having to make a back-and-forth motion that would have increased the cycle time.

-The machine was successfully installed in our customer’s main plant in USA in 2017.
+This machine was successfully installed in the customer’s main factory in the U.S.